-Given the de-risked position of the Scheme and the limited expected reliance on BA for pension contributions, the Trustee has conducted a "light touch" assessment of when the ongoing covenant would become relevant for the funding and investment strategies.
+Given the de-risked position of the Scheme and the limited expected reliance on BA for pension contributions, the Trustee has not appointed a covenant adviser.
 Given the limited relevance, the Trustee has concluded that no detailed consideration should be given to covenant-related risks and opportunities within this report.
-The Trustee does not have an appointed covenant advisor due to the limited reliance the Scheme has on BA's covenant.